Instructor: Jacquie Gering

 6" x 24" acrylic ruler

-Practice cloths should be whole cloth and solid fabrics so you can easily see your stitching.
-Jacquie recommends a low loft cotton batting.
-You can pin baste or spray baste your prepared quit sandwiches but they need to be basted and ready to quilt.
-Spray basted quilt sandwiches will be easier to mark.
+I recommend low loft cotton batting.
+You can pin baste or spray baste your prepared quilt sandwiches but they need to be basted and ready to quilt.
+Spray basted quilt sandwiches will be easier to mark and are recommended.

 Note: all class fees are non-refundable